LynchLab/MAPGD/README.md

 <h3> Introduction </h3>

-MAPGD is a series of related programs that estimate allele frequency, heterozygosity, Hardy-Weinberg disequilibrium, linkage disequilibrium and identity by descent (IBD) coefficients from population genomic data using statistically rigorous maximum likelihood approach.
+MAPGD is a series of related programs that estimate allele frequency, heterozygosity, Hardy-Weinberg disequilibrium, linkage disequilibrium and identity by descent (IBD) coefficients from population genomic data using a statistically rigorous maximum likelihood approach.
 It is primarily useful for the analysis of low coverage population genomic data or for the analysis of pooled data (where many individuals are used to prepare a single sample).
-Although other tools may give similar statistical estimates with less computational investment when coverage is high, the IBD estimates of other programs may not converge even at high coverage.

 <h5> FAQ </h5>